LinguaLatina/lexicalinventory/README.md

 When you have added one or more records, submit a pull request.

 That's it!
-You'll receive a notification from github when your action is taken on your request.
+You'll receive a notification from github when action is taken on your request.